biointec/b-move/README.md

 ### bmove-build
- * The bmove-build executable constructs bidirectional move structures based on the input data.
- * Usage:
- * ./bmove-build <base filename>
- * Options:
- * -v: Verbose output

 To build a b-move index, only the search text (the pan-genome) is required: run the following command in the `build` folder.
+The index can be built immediately from fasta files.
+The basefile parameter also determines where the index will be stored.

 ```bash
 ./bmove-build <base filename>
 ```

-The index can also be built immediately from fasta files.
-The basefile parameter also determines where the index will be stored.

 Details: